syncfusion-content/blazor-docs/blazor/datagrid/grouping.md

 ## Expand or collapse externally

-The Syncfusion Blazor Grid offers a convenient feature to expand or collapse grouped rows, allowing you to control the visibility of grouped data.
+The Syncfusion Blazor DataGrid offers a convenient feature to expand or collapse grouped rows, allowing you to control the visibility of grouped data.
 This section will provide guidance on enabling this functionality and integrating it into your application using the Grid properties and methods.

 ### Expand or collapse all grouped rows

-Grid provides an ability to expand or collapse grouped rows using [ExpandAllGroupAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_ExpandAllGroupAsync) and [CollapseAllGroupAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_CollapseAllGroupAsync) methods respectively.
+DataGrid provides an ability to expand or collapse grouped rows using [ExpandAllGroupAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_ExpandAllGroupAsync) and [CollapseAllGroupAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_CollapseAllGroupAsync) methods respectively.

 In the following example, the [Blazor Toggle Switch Button](https://blazor.syncfusion.com/documentation/toggle-switch-button/getting-started) component is added to expand or collapse grouped rows.
 When the switch is toggled, the [ValueChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.ChangeEventArgs-1.html) event is triggered and the `ExpandAllGroupAsync` and `CollapseAllGroupAsync` methods are called to expand or collapse grouped rows.